 - Rationalized reporting dropped more than 35 percent.

-Even more impressive, this initiative yielded nearly $8 million in recurring annual savings.
+Even more impressive, this transformation initiative yielded nearly $8 million in recurring annual savings.
 The finance group operations engagement with The Lab paid for itself in just four months; by Month 12, the investment in The Lab paid itself back seven times over.